 Welcome to the Education for the Future — Today.

 We have a new (trilingual) staff member: We are thrilled to announce that Madame Corina is now part of our Guide team.
-She will be leading the “Nesting Studio” for those Eagles ages five to eight.
+She will be leading the “Nesting Studio” for those Eagles ages four to seven.
 Corina is fluently trilingual and we’re excited to have her running our French program for the younger and older students.
 She’ll be speaking French to everyone as much as possible!

 Click here to: Enroll for the 2017/2018 School Year

 Have a glimpse into the daily life of our Infinity School Eagles by visiting our Facebook Page, which includes videos by our Head of School, Andrea Loewen Nair.